gil-son/fullstackeletro/README.md

-# fullstackeletro
+# Full Stack Eletro

-### Introdução
+### Introduction

 <p>
-  O FullStackEletro é um site desenvolvido sobre apoio e orientações da Recode Pro.
-Trata-se de um e-commerce de eletrodomésticos no qual começa com versões clássicas de desenvolvimento como HTML, CSS e JS... conforme o curso da Recode Pro vai evoluindo o projeto passa por refatorações.
-Então fique à vontade em ver diversas formas de se fazer o mesmo e com níveis diferentes.
+   FullStackEletro is a website developed on the support and guidance of Recode Pro.
+It is an e-commerce of home appliances in which it starts with classic versions of development such as HTML, CSS and JS ... as the Recode Pro course evolves, project undergoes refactorings.
+So feel free to see different ways of doing the same and at different levels.
 </p>
 <hr/>